SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO613_TSEMP.md

 # Teleste HDO613 TSEMP

 The HDO613 is an RF forward path amplifier that supports frequencies up to 1218 MHz.
 The module provides a fixed gain of 29 dB with a single output port.
 The module has a front panel RF test point.

-The HDO613 module’s wide gain range and clever control of the RF attenuation and gain stages allow it to be used as a universal amplifier block in headend and hub systems.
+The HDO613 module’s wide gain range and control of the RF attenuation and gain stages allow it to be used as a universal amplifier block in headend and hub systems.
 The amplifier is mechanically compatible with HDX002 and HDX003 installation frames.

 A **serial** connection is used in order to successfully retrieve and configure the information of the device.
 There are also different possibilities available for **alarm monitoring** and **trending**.